camjw/CV/README.md

 - Studied Mathematics and took mostly algebra modules (not a great conversation starter).
 - Received first class honours for BA and MMath in Mathematics and graduated in the top ten of my year.
 I was offered a funded D.Phil place.
-- In my fourth year I wrote a dissertation for which I received a first.
+- In my fourth year I wrote a dissertation titled 'D-modules on singular schemes and a special case of the Geometric Langlands Correspondence' for which I received a first.

 ## Experience